 Continue reading about Buda Castle

-Located in a centred area of the city, this outstanding and magical mountain attracts visitors to discover its charming beauty.
-Gellért hill gives home to several unique monuments, however, the most known historical attraction on Gellért hill is the Citadel with the Liberty statue located on the highest point of the mountain
+Located in a centred area of the city, this magical mountain attracts visitors to discover its charming beauty.
+Gellért hill gives home to several unique monuments, however, the most known historical attraction on the hill is the Citadel with the Liberty statue located on the highest point of the mountain.

 Continue reading about Gellért Hill

-Heroes’ Square is the opening area to City Park and the most major and spacious square in Budapest.
+Heroes’ Square is the most major and spacious square in Budapest.
 Representing the thousandth –year Hungarian history, Heroes’ Square presents the Seven chieftains of the Hungarians with the statue of Archangel Gabriel in the centre, and gives home to the tombstone of the ‘Unknown Soldier’.
 The semi-circular colonnade features the finest rulers of Hungarian history.
 The square is surrounded by two important buildings, the Museum of Fine Arts and the ‘Hall of Arts’.